Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Introduction

-For the demonstration of the algorithms, we adopt the interacting Kitaev chain as a one-dimensional topological superconductor with many-body interaction~\cite{Kitaev2001,Fidkowski2010,Gangadharaiah2011,Sela2011,Hassler2012,Katsura2015,Miao2017}.
-The Kitaev chain is a typical model of topological state belonging to the BDI class, i.e., conserving time-reversal, particle-hole, and chiral (sublattice) symmetries~\cite{Schnyder2008,Fidkowski2011}.
-In addition, introducing the many-body interaction induces the topological transition from non-trivial to trivial phases in terms of topological invariant.
-Besides, the topological superconducting state has a zero-energy edge mode composed of Majorana fermions (MF), called the Majorana zero mode (MZM).
-Since the MZM is a potential resource of the braiding type of topological quantum computing for the long-term FTQC~\cite{Nayak2008,Sarma2015,Preskill2018}, visualization of its behavior is also important from both fundamental and engineering points of view.
+For the demonstration of our algorithms, we utilize the interacting Kitaev chain, a model of a one-dimensional topological superconductor with many-body interactions~\cite{Kitaev2001,Fidkowski2010,Gangadharaiah2011,Sela2011,Hassler2012,Katsura2015,Miao2017}.
+The Kitaev chain is a well-known model within the BDI symmetry class, characterized by the conservation of time-reversal, particle-hole, and chiral (sublattice) symmetries~\cite{Schnyder2008,Fidkowski2011}.
+Introducing many-body interactions in this model leads to a topological phase transition from a non-trivial to a trivial phase as defined by the topological invariant.
+Additionally, the topological superconducting phase of this model hosts zero-energy edge modes composed of Majorana fermions (MFs), known as Majorana zero modes (MZMs).
+Since MZMs are a promising resource for implementing braiding-based topological quantum computing, a key approach for future fault-tolerant quantum computing (FTQC)~\cite{Nayak2008,Sarma2015,Preskill2018}, visualizing their behavior is crucial from both foundational and engineering perspectives.